afollestad/material-dialogs/README.md

 The core module is the fundamental module that you need in order to use this library.
 The others are extensions to core.

+Please note that since Material Dialogs v2, this library only supports Kotlin.
+The latest Java version is `0.9.6.0` and can be found [here](README_OLD.md).

 ## Core

 [ ![Core](https://api.bintray.com/packages/drummer-aidan/maven/material-dialogs%3Acore/images/download.svg) ](https://bintray.com/drummer-aidan/maven/material-dialogs%3Acore/_latestVersion)